avinetworks/devops/powershell/README.md

 # AviPowerShellSDK

-PowerShell Module for Avi Networks API
+PowerShell Module for Avi Networks API.

 This directory contains a PowerShell module which acts as a wrapper around the Avi Networks API.

+Tested with PowerShell Core 6.x+ and (Windows) PowerShell 5.x.

 ## Basic Usage